FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 The right to attribution is a moral right of the authors that protects the personal relationship between the author and the created work even if the creator does not own the copyright.

-In other words, acknowledgement of the reused materials through attribution is **always strongly recommended** (even if it is not a requirement of the license, such as the public domain licenses).
+In other words, acknowledgement of the reused materials through attribution is **always needed** (even if it is not a requirement of the license, such as the public domain licenses).
 One condition that is **required for all CC licenses** is attribution.

 The **ideal attribution** follows the TASL approach: